brianhanifin/brianhanifin.com/_posts/2019-12-11-esphome-shelly1-dumb-light-switch-smart.md

 *The above links include my Amazon Affilite id.*

-### Goal #1: Make the dumb light smart
+### Goal #1: Make the dumb light switch talk to Home Assistant

-I started with the following code fragment which uses the Home Assistant API to toggle the lights on or off when the toggle is flipped.
+I started with the following code fragment which uses the Home Assistant API to toggle the smart bulbs on or off when the toggle is flipped.

 ```yaml
 script: